BaleChen/mtsl-final-project/README.md

 # mtsl-final-project
-Ongoing Final Project of Modern Topics in Statistical Learning Theory
+Final Project of Modern Topics in Statistical Learning Theory.